mbryantms/architextual/content/english/essays/bangladesh.md

 {{< box class="bg-accent" >}}

-> Bangladesh is more than just its history; it is a living,{{< side_note id="sn-final-thought" >}}As Bangladesh continues to rise, its story serves as an inspiration for resilience, innovation, and unity.{{</ side_note >}} breathing nation with a vibrant present and a promising future, built on the foundations of its rich and often challenging past.
+> Bangladesh is more than just its history; it is a living,{{< sidenote id="sn-final-thought" >}}As Bangladesh continues to rise, its story serves as an inspiration for resilience, innovation, and unity.{{</ sidenote >}} breathing nation with a vibrant present and a promising future, built on the foundations of its rich and often challenging past.